killermann/samk.blog/content/2020/reacting-to-social-justice-pushback/index.md

 - SJMD Book
 ---

 Imagine you're going out to dinner with some friends.
-Everyone is sharing ideas for where to go, and you suggest that new taco food truck that just opened up.
+Everyone is sharing ideas for where to go, and you suggest that new taco truck that just opened up.

 One of your friends replies, "I don't think that'll work.
 Are they open?
 I'm pretty sure they're closed today."